solomonj2k12/Web_Store/README.md

 ## UX

 As mentioned before the web purpose did change over the development process so the mockups which were first made are not made for the correct website but i did use and then i adpated/worked on them.
+They can be found in the mockups folder in the repo

-*The first main thing for the webpage was a SignUp/SignIn feature, so that users could create an account to gain access to the main features of the site but also to have identity to the website, so i could identity them through the admin page.
+1. The first main thing for the webpage was a SignUp/SignIn feature, so that users could create an account to gain access to the main features of the site but also to have identity to the website, so i could identity them through the admin page.

-*Next was the store, where i would advertise my products to the users, so that i could provide enough information to the user so they know what service to chose for their issue and good advertising will lead to more sales.
+2. Next was the store, where i would advertise my products to the users, so that i could provide enough information to the user so they know what service to chose for their issue and good advertising will lead to more sales.

-*After this was of course was adding a cart feature, so that users could add products to the cart to get a overview of what they are buying and the cost of buying selected products, also to use the cart to remove any unwanted products or to add extra products.
+3. After this was of course was adding a cart feature, so that users could add products to the cart to get a overview of what they are buying and the cost of buying selected products, also to use the cart to remove any unwanted products or to add extra products.

-*With a cart you need a checkout feature, so that the user can buy the items and enter their personal details correctly for the payment to go through, so that i could then start working on what they have bought.
+4. With a cart you need a checkout feature, so that the user can buy the items and enter their personal details correctly for the payment to go through, so that i could then start working on what they have bought.

-*To aid with the store i added a search bar, so when eventually there will be many products the search bar will filter the items in the store to help the user to find what they want.
+5. To aid with the store i added a search bar, so when eventually there will be many products the search bar will filter the items in the store to help the user to find what they want.

-*Fianlly there is a post feature, where customer can post reviews on the service, so other users can get idea of how good my services are.
+6. Finally there is a post feature, where customer can post reviews on the service, so other users can get idea of how good my services are.

-*Also to aid in the purpose of the website there is a some sort of about on the home page of the site to aid in teaching new users on how the website works
+7. Also to aid in the purpose of the website there is a some sort of about on the home page of the site to aid in teaching new users on how the website works

-*Its a more of a work in progress but a simple profile page so the user can see what their email is for the site
+8. Its a more of a work in progress but a simple profile page so the user can see what their email is for the site

 ### Features

-*SignUp/SignIn forms for user registration
+1. SignUp/SignIn forms for user registration

-*user logout function
+2. user logout function

-*Forgot password function/ send real emails throught gmail accounts
+3. Forgot password function/ send real emails throught gmail accounts

-*Nav bar with mobile first design
+4. Nav bar with mobile first design

-*ability to add products to cart, adjust number of products in cart and remove products in cart
+5. ability to add products to cart, adjust number of products in cart and remove products in cart

-*complete checkout feature with stripe intergration
+6. complete checkout feature with stripe intergration

-*messages for logging in, logging out, products purchase and so on
+7. messages for logging in, logging out, products purchase and so on

-*profile page
+8. profile page

-*service review form with tags
+9. service review form with tags

-*user admin page to view orders, users and add new products
+10. user admin page to view orders, users and add new products

 #### Feature i would like to add

-*more advance profile page
+1. more advance profile page

-*individual pages for each product so i can add more information in description and give a better overview
+2. individual pages for each product so i can add more information in description and give a better overview

-*profile id on reviews
+3. profile id on reviews

 ##### Technologies Used